 No!
 Even though we understand what factors might trigger milia in adults, it cannot be prevented.
 They can, many a time, spring up without any reason too.

-How To Remove Milia?
+How To Treat Milia?

 While milia prevention is an area still unknown to skin specialists, they are many ways in which milia treatment can be done to remove them for good.

-More than a milia treatment, this is an advice given by dermatologists.
+- Don’t Pick, Poke: More than a milia treatment, this is an advice given by dermatologists.
 This is because poking or picking at them is not going to do you any good.
 Applying too much pressure while trying to poke the milia cysts can damage your skin and even leave behind scars.
 If a cut is formed, there is the chance of an infection developing as well.

-Use mild soaps that are free from skin-damaging components like parabens.
+- Cleanse The Area: Use mild soaps that are free from skin-damaging components like parabens.
 Gently wash the face with it and pat the skin dry.
 Do not let the facial skin air-dry as this can make your skin drier and increase the chances of keratin being trapped in the epidermis to form milium cysts.

-An additional step that you can add to your skin care routine is to use steam to cleanse the pores further.
+- Steam Open Your Pores: An additional step that you can add to your skin care routine is to use steam to cleanse the pores further.
 Either sit in the hot steam in your bathroom (run hot water for a few minutes to fill the room with steam) or place your face over a bowl of hot water.
 After about five minutes, rinse the face with lukewarm water and pat it dry.
 Repeat this once or twice a week.

-Skin exfoliating products that contain ingredients like salicylic acid or glycolic acid can be used to remove the keratin build up from the face.
+- Gently Exfoliate The Area: Skin exfoliating products that contain ingredients like salicylic acid or glycolic acid can be used to remove the keratin build up from the face.
 Use them once or twice a week as per the dermatologist’s recommendation.

-Facial peels or skin peels contain the exfoliating chemicals in higher concentrations than the products available over the counter.
+- Try A Facial Peel: Facial peels or skin peels contain the exfoliating chemicals in higher concentrations than the products available over the counter.
 They should be administered by a certified dermatologist so that any adverse reactions are prevented.
 The skin affected with milia can be sensitive and needs the skilled hands of a dermatologist for their effective milia removal using a facial peel.
 This is a commonly opted milia treatment when they become persistent.

 How Are Milia Treated?